dandyvica/clf/README.md

     clf [FLAGS] [OPTIONS] --config <config>

 FLAGS:
-    -e, --checkconf
-            Check configuration file correctness, print it out and exit.

-    -d, --delsnap
+    -d, --delete-snapshot
-            Delete snapshot file before searching.
+            Delete snapshot file before searching

     -h, --help
             Prints help information

-    -s, --showopt
+    -a, --no-callback
+            Don't run any callback, just read all logfiles in the configuration file and print out matching line.
+Used to check whether regexes are correct

+    -r, --overwrite-log
+            Overwrite clf log if specified

+    -o, --show-options
-            Just show the command line options passed and exit.
+            Just show the command line options passed and exit

+    -w, --show-rendered
+            Render the configuration file through Jinja2/Tera and exit.
+This is meant to check Tera substitutions

+    -s, --syntax-check
+            Check configuration file correctness, print it out and exit

     -V, --version
             Prints version information

 OPTIONS:
-    -l, --clflog <clflog>
-            Name of the logger file for logging information of this process.

     -c, --config <config>
-            Mandatory argument.
-The name and path of the YAML configuration file, containing logfiles to search for and patterns to match.
+            Name of the YAML configuration file

+    -x, --context <context>
+            A JSON string used to set the Tera context.
+Only valid if tera feature is enabled

+    -l, --log <log>
+            Name of the log file for logging information of this executable.
+Not to be confused with the logfile to search into

-    -g, --loglevel <loglevel>
+    -g, --log-level <log-level>
-            When logger is enabled, set the minimum logger level.
-Defaults to 'Info'. [possible values: Off, Error, Warn, Info, Debug, Trace]
+            When log is enabled, set the minimum log level.
+Defaults to 'Info'[possible values: Off, Error, Warn, Info, Debug, Trace]

-    -m, --logsize <logsize>
+    -m, --max-logsize <max-logsize>
-            When logger is enabled, set the maximum logger size (in Mb).
-If specified, logger file will be deleted if current size is over this value.
-Defaults to 50 MB.
+            When log is enabled, set the maximum log size (in Mb).
+If specified, log file will be deleted first if current size is over this value.
+Defaults to 50 MB

-    -n, --nagver <nagver>
+    -n, --nagios-version <nagios-version>
             Set the Nagios NRPE protocol version used for plugin output.
-Defaults to version 3. [possible values: 2, 3]
+Default to version 3.[possible values: 2, 3]

-    -p, --snapdir <snapdir>
+    -p, --snapshot <snapshot>
-            Name of the snapshot file directory.
-If not provided, will default to the platform-dependent temporary directory.
+            Override the snapshot file specified in the configuration file.
+It will default to the platform-dependent name using the temporary directory if not provided in configuration file or by using this flag

+    -v, --var <var>...
+            An optional variable to send to the defined callback.
+Multiple values are possible

 ```

 ## Plugin output